thorn-lab/coronavirus_structural_task_force/README.md

 `validation/pdb-redo/`<br>
 This folder contains [pdb-redo](https://pdb-redo.eu/) results (including [whatcheck](https://swift.cmbi.umcn.nl/gv/whatcheck/)).
 PDB-REDO is a procedure to optimise crystallographic structure models, providing algorithms that make a fully automated decision making system for refinement, rebuilding and validation.

+`validation/auspex/`<br>
+These are results of the analysis of deposited diffraction data with [AUSPEX](www.auspex.de).
+AUSPEX can help to detect problems in experimental setup, integration, scaling and conversion from intensities to amplitudes.

 `isolde/`<br>
 These are manual re-refinements from [ISOLDE](https://isolde.cimr.cam.ac.uk/what-isolde/) in [ChimeraX](https://www.cgl.ucsf.edu/chimerax/), done by Tristan Croll.
 Structures were energy-minimised, visually checked residue-by-residue and, where necessary, rebuilt.
 Crystal structures were further refined with [phenix.refine](https://www.phenix-online.org/documentation/reference/refinement.html).

-`auspex/`<br>
-These are results of the analysis of deposited diffraction data with [AUSPEX](www.auspex.de).
-AUSPEX can help to detect problems in experimental setup, integration, scaling and conversion from intensities to amplitudes.

 `haruspex/`<br>
-These are results for the splitting of Cryo-EM maps according to secondary structure with the neural network [Haruspex](https://github.com/thorn-lab/haruspex)
+These are the results for the splitting of Cryo-EM maps according to secondary structure with the neural network [Haruspex](https://github.com/thorn-lab/haruspex); these are not yet available due to size limitations.

 ## Further resources
 https://www.globalphasing.com/buster/wiki/index.cgi?Covid19<br>